bettygordon932/notes/README.md

 # 2023-11-26
 - "Write code that is easy to understand and maintain.
 Use clear and descriptive variable names, write concise and well-structured functions, and avoid unnecessary complexity.
 Remember that code is read more often than it is written, so make it easy for others (and your future self) to read and understand."

+# 2023-11-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.
+ ..Next, think ahead and plan your work.
+As you begin a new project or task, take a moment to consider how you will approach it and what challenges you may encounter.
+Then, create a plan that outlines the steps you need to take to complete the task.
+Having a clear plan will make it easier for youto stay focused and avoid getting sidetracked.
+Finally, stayorganized.
+Keep your workspace clean and clutter-free, use version control,and organize your files and code.
+Following these best practices willhelp you find and fix errors more quickly, making yourcode more reliable and efficient.